Course code: AVI50219. (supersedes AVI50215 from first intake in 2020). Approved course for overseas students. CRICOS provider 03593A.

-This information applies to overseas / international students who wish to undertake this course in Australia (information for domestic students is here)
+This information applies to overseas / international students who wish to undertake this course in Australia on a Student Visa (information for domestic students is here)

 Your gateway to a career in aviation